Gambian pound

-The pound (symbol: £) was the currency of the Gambia between 1965 and 1971.
+The pound (symbol: £) was the currency of The Gambia between 1965 and 1971.
 Gambia used the British West African pound until it issued its own currency on October 5, 1964.
 In 1971, the dalasi replaced the pound at a rate of £1 = D5 (or D1 = 4/–).
 1 pound was made up of 20 shillings (symbol: "s" or "/–"), each shilling consisting of 12 pence (symbol: "d", for denarius).

 History

-When the Gambia was granted internal self-government in October 1963, rather than being a constituent colony of British West Africa the West African Currency Board ordered that the Gambian pound should replace the British West African pound in the colony and an order for unique banknotes was lodged with British banknote printer Bradbury Wilkinson & Co.
-Ltd. for 10/-, £1 and £5 notes.
-The new notes were issued within four days of the new currency ordinance under the oversight of The Gambia Currency Board, which came into effect on 1 October 1964.
+When the Gambia was granted internal self-government in October 1963, rather than being a constituent colony of British West Africa, the West African Currency Board ordered that the Gambian pound should replace the British West African pound in the colony, and an order for unique 10/-, £1 and £5 banknotes was lodged with British banknote printer Bradbury Wilkinson & Co.
+Ltd. The new notes were issued within four days of the new currency ordinance under the oversight of The Gambia Currency Board, which came into effect on 1 October 1964.